19hours/sg-statutes/Acts/Income Tax Act.md

 [24/2001; 21/2003; 34/2008; 23/2009; 27/2009; 29/2010]

+(11A) In the definition of “intellectual property rights” in subsection (11), the expressions “trade secret” and “information that has commercial value”, and any work or subject‑matter to which the expression “copyright” relates, exclude the following:

+(a) information of customers of a trade or business, such as a list of those customers and requirements of those customers, gathered in the course of carrying on that trade or business;

+(b) information on work processes (such as standard operating procedures), other than industrial information, or technique, that is likely to assist in the manufacture or processing of goods or materials;

+(c) compilation of any information as described in paragraph (a) or (b);

+(d) such other matter as the Minister may by regulations prescribe.

+[Act 37 of 2014 wef 27/11/2014]

-(12) In subsections (1A) and (1B), a reference to capital expenditure incurred on the acquisition of intellectual property rights excludes any such expenditure to the extent that it is or is to be subsidised by grants or subsidies from the Government or a statutory board.
+(12) In subsections (1A), (1B) and (1BAA), a reference to capital expenditure incurred on the acquisition of intellectual property rights excludes any such expenditure to the extent that it is or is to be subsidised by grants or subsidies from the Government or a statutory board.

 [29/2010; 29/2012]

+[Act 37 of 2014 wef 27/11/2014]

 ### Writing-down allowances for approved cost-sharing agreement for research and development activities